liutingyu0616/DMGAT/README.md

 # DMGAT

-This is a pytorch implementation with a model for ncRNA-drug resistance association prediction as described in the paper：
+This is a PyTorch(an open-source deep learning framework) implementation with a model for ncRNA-drug resistance association prediction as described in the paper：

 "DMGAT: Predicting ncRNA-Drug resistance associations based on diffusion map and heterogeneous graph attention network"